 The model shows an excellent performance in both binary (damaged and undamaged classification) and multiclass (undamaged and different damaged cases) classification when considering a dataset with very well separated classes (case A).
+It also offers good performance in the binary classification between damaged and undamaged scenarios and an even better classification performance in the multiclass tasks, where the classes associated with different damage types are correctly separated.
 In the analysis related to the second dataset (case B), the EER shows an increase with respect to case A, which is attributable to the miss-classification of the damage classes related to the less severe damages.
 The outcome for case B demonstrates a highly promising classification ability, showing that, even without any starting information about the structural target system, the model can correctly achieve the classification tasks starting from the simple similarities characterizing these audio signals and their frequency contents.
-The corruption of the audio dataset with additional external disturbances, like noise and music, did not impact the final accuracy of the model in case A, while in case B, it helps the classification task both in the binary and multiclass cases.
+The corruption of the audio dataset with additional external disturbances, like noise and music (MUSAN), did not impact the final accuracy of the model in case A, while in case B, it helps the classification task both in the binary and multiclass cases.